-Unlike those with anorexia, people with bulimia can maintain a normal weight for their age.
-But like people with anorexia, they often fear gaining weight, want desperately to lose weight, and are intensely unhappy with their body size and shape, which may explain why bulimic behavior often takes place in secret.
-The bingeing and purging cycle is usually repeated several times a week.
-As with anorexia, people with bulimia often have coexisting psychological illnesses, such as depression and anxiety, and substance abuse problems.
-Many physical dysfunctions result from the purging, including electrolyte imbalances, gastrointestinal troubles, and dental problems.
+Unlike those with anorexia, people with bulimia are often able to maintain a normal weight for their age; they may even be overweight or obese.
+But similar to people with anorexia, they tend to fear gaining weight, desperately want to lose weight, and are intensely unhappy with their body size and shape.
+The binging and purging cycle is usually repeated several times a week.
+As with anorexia, people with bulimia often have coexisting psychological illnesses, such as depression, anxiety, and substance abuse problems.
+Many physical dysfunctions can result from purging, including electrolyte imbalances, gastrointestinal troubles, and dental problems.

-- Recurrent episodes of binge eating, characterized by eating within a discrete period of time—say, two hours—an amount of food substantially larger than most people would eat
+- Recurrent episodes of binge eating, characterized by eating within a discrete period of time (usually two hours or less) an amount of food substantially larger than most people would eat

 - A feeling that one cannot stop eating or control what or how much one eats

-- Recurrent compensatory behavior to prevent weight gain, such as self-induced vomiting; misuse of laxatives, diuretics, enemas, or other medications; fasting; and excessive exercise
+- Recurrent compensatory behavior to prevent weight gain, such as self-induced vomiting; misuse of laxatives, diuretics, enemas, or other medications; fasting; and/or excessive exercise

 - Self-evaluation unduly influenced by body shape and weight